We provide community based services with mobile allied health professionals making home visits throughout Glenelg and surrounding suburbs.

 No availability in Glenelg right now?

-We'll email you when paediatric OT clinics in Glenelg start accepting new patients.
+We'll email you when paediatric OT clinics in Glenelg start accepting new clients.

 Looking beyond Glenelg?